EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 *  Generate a fresh ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} and format the ephemeral public key E_U as a COSE_key as specified in {{cose_key}}.

+* Generate the pseudo-random nonce N_U and store it a session identifier for the length of the protocol.

 *  Format message_1 as specified in {{sym-msg1-form}} where COSE_Encrypt0 is computed as defined in section 5.3 of {{I-D.ietf-cose-msg}}, with AES-CCM-64-64-128 (or an AEAD decided by the application), K_1, and IV_1.